TravMurav/dtbloader/README.md

 ## Usage

+Some bootloaders such as systemd-boot provide driver boot directory.
+If you use sd-boot, you may place `dtbloader.efi` to ESP as `/EFI/systemd/drivers/dtbloaderaa64.efi` (where `aa64` is the arch suffix).

-To manually install dtbloader, copy the file to ESP, boot into efi shell, then:
+To instead manually install dtbloader, copy the file to ESP and use `efibootmgr -rcl "dtbloader.efi" -L "dtbloader" -d /dev/nvme0n1 -p 12`
+(replacing 12 with your EFI System Partition number or making `/dev/nvme0n1` match your install disk) to add it to the beginning of `DriverOrder`.

+Alternatively boot into efi shell, then:

 ```
 # Switch to the ESP partition (replace fs0 with yours)